pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 #### Hamiltonian (i.e. Hamiltonian function)
 **Preliminary topic: Hamilton's equations of motion**:

-This is a function based on the Hamilton's equations of motion (see: ["14.3: Hamilton's Equations of Motion" from _Hamiltonian Mechanics_ from _Classical Mechanics (Tatum)_ from **Classical Mechanics**, **LibreTexts Physics**](https://phys.libretexts.org/Bookshelves/Classical_Mechanics/Classical_Mechanics_(Tatum)/14%3A_Hamiltonian_Mechanics/14.03%3A_Hamilton%27s_Equations_of_Motion)), which describe the state of a physical system with one body of a fixed mass moving in a space of $n$ dimensions ($n \geq 1$).
+This is a function based on the Hamilton's equations of motion (see: ["14.3: Hamilton's Equations of Motion" from _Hamiltonian Mechanics_ from _Classical Mechanics (Tatum)_ from **Classical Mechanics**, **LibreTexts Physics**](https://phys.libretexts.org/Bookshelves/Classical_Mechanics/Classical_Mechanics_(Tatum)/14%3A_Hamiltonian_Mechanics/14.03%3A_Hamilton%27s_Equations_of_Motion)), which describe the state of a physical system with one body of a fixed mass moving in a space of $k$ dimensions ($k \geq 1$).
 In essence, Hamilton's equations of motion describe any system's temporal evolution that can be defined with a Hamiltonian function, signifying the total energy of the system.

 ---